openhab/openhab-python/README.md

 ### AttributeError, One of your function parameters does not match ...

 ```
 2025-08-01 15:10:39.528 [ERROR] [b.automation.pythonscripting.test.py] - AttributeError, One of your function parameters does not match the required value type.
-Check the openHAB API documentation to confirm correct value type.
 Traceback (most recent call last):
 ```

-One of your function parameter does not match the required value type.
+You are calling a function where the provided parameter does not match the required value type.

 Check the related API documentation to confirm the requirements.